NCATS-Tangerine/smartBag/README.md

 ### Data Archiving Conventions

+The [NIH Data Commons](https://commonfund.nih.gov/bd2k/commons) seeks to create a unified platform for biomedial computing.
+It makes use of a number of data protocols including:

 * [Bagit](https://en.wikipedia.org/wiki/BagIt) is a file packaging protocol.
 * [Bagit-RO](https://github.com/ResearchObject/bagit-ro) integrates the Bagit and [Research Object](http://www.researchobject.org/) frameworks.
 * [BDBags](http://bd2k.ini.usc.edu/tools/bdbag/) extends Bagit-RO so that referenced data files may be remote, referenced via ids with checksums.